THANK YOU FOR PARTICIPATING IN OUR RESEARCH SURVEY - RESULTS AND RECOMMENDATIONS WILL BE ANNOUNCED SOON!

-Queen’s Gender Initiative, Dr Ioana Latu (School of Psychology) and Organisational Development (People and Culture) invite you to participate in this research survey.
-Our goal is to understand how the COVID-19 pandemic lockdown has affected Queen’s Staff.
-We want to hear from you and learn about the issues you are facing, so we can propose solutions and recommendations to the University Executive Board.
+Queen’s Gender Initiative, Dr Ioana Latu (School of Psychology) and Organisational Development (People and Culture) invited staff to participate in this research survey.
+Our goal was to understand how the COVID-19 pandemic lockdown affected Queen’s Staff.
+We wanted to hear from our staff and learn about the issues they have been facing.
+The findings are being used to propose solutions to the University Executive Board and are informing areas of work across the University.

 The COVID-19 pandemic lockdown has posed challenges for many colleagues around managing increased workload and other priorities related to caregiving and household responsibilities.
 Emerging evidence in the sector has shown that lockdown has had an impact on productivity and wellbeing, but we are keen to understand the lockdown effect specifically across our Queen’s community and are doing this in 3 ways: